 Granules, chips and other heat resistant materials can be dropped into the molten surface for even more special effects.

-Solder, pickle or patina as you would sterling silver.
+Solder, pickle or patina as you would with sterling silver.

 Avoid prolonged pickling.